symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 In this site, you will find descriptions for every new :doc:`feature <../../concepts/overview>` and :ref:`self-paced guides <blog-categories>` on how to use the **software development kits**.

-We invite you to connect connect with our developer community by joining the |slack|.
+We invite you to connect with our developer community by joining the |slack|.

 .. |symbol-bootstrap| raw:: html